-Still, even now, at 36.33 years of age, I believe in saving the world.
+Still, even now, I believe in saving the world.
 I've thought about it quite a bit, and I figure that with all the amazingness and absolute joy and awe and love and beauty that's out there, it's kind of worth saving.
 Not just the planet, but all of these things and beings on it, too.

-So.
-After years of figuring out what my part to that will be, I'm still somewhere between becoming some sort of master of the universe and just being as compassionate and allowing as I can.
+After years of figuring out what my part to that will be, I'm still choosing between becoming some sort of master of the universe and just being as compassionate and allowing as I can.
 One of those things is easier.
 Guess which one.

 I'm still learning and still need to travel if I'm going to make an impact, so that's somewhere in my future.
 Right now I'm impacting one person or so at a time, doing my best to make individual worlds better.
 Sometimes I succeed.
-I was a therapist for about 8 years, so there was even some professionalism to it.
-Now, I work with kids in a local school.
+I'm a dean and a therapist with kids in a local school.
 Turns out I love kids.
 Yeah, it was a surprise to me, too.
 Especially teenagers.
-But they are ****ing awesome, brilliant, hopeful, inspiring, and yep, definitely our future.
+But they are f*cking awesome, brilliant, hopeful, inspiring, and yep, definitely our future.
 So I do whatever I can to inspire them right back.

-I live in the country - I grew up on a tiny dairy farm in the midwest, and it turns out that a small farm is exactly where I want to be someday.
+I live in the country - I grew up on a tiny dairy farm in the midwest, and it turns out that I'm a country girl at heart, forever.
 I was in SF for several years and loved it, but I prefer the wide open spaces.
 I like having a garden, or being able to dig a hole in my yard and not worry someone will fall in it.
 I love showering outdoors and not worrying about neighbors.
 I like the complete darkness that comes with living on a ridgetop, where it feels like I can touch the stars.
 I'm still only a few miles from town, but that country feel is unbeatable.

-I love my life.
+Pretty simply, I love my life.
 Sure, I experience frustrations and sadness and fear and even boredom at times (though I rarely get that), but most of my life is filled with exploration, gratitude, joy, and love.
-I'm an introvert, and more often than not I'd rather stay home, but I go out because I love what humans are - full of contradictions, full of potential, full of life.
+I'm somewhat introverted, and more often than not I'd rather stay home, but I go out because I love what humans are - full of contradictions, full of potential, full of life.
 I only get to experience that if I come down off my moutain top.

 Passion...
 I get excited about things and jump into them.
 Books, people, causes, new training regimens, cooking, Buffy...
 I love reading, living vicariously.
 I don't watch a lot of television, just what I can get on Netflix.
 I'm a bit true to my sign (though I don't care a whole lot about astrology, I navel gaze just enough to be intrigued by strange systems that might describe me), so sometimes that whole dreamer/head in the sand applies.